dynamic/silverstripe-salsify/README.md

 https://developers.salsify.com/docs/organization-id

-The fetcher can also have the timout changed for http requests.
+The fetcher can also have the timeout changed for http requests.
-This is not a timout for Salsify to generate an export.
+This is not a timeout for Salsify to generate an export.
 Timeout is in milliseconds and defaults to 2000 ms or 2 seconds.
 Like an `apiKey` the timeout can be set in the root fetcher config and be overridden by a service config.
 ```yaml